ElGautinho/My-first-tutorial-project/README.md

 *The fourth step/: My other group of question regarding the personnal skills or knowledge of the candidates. using a select button and the radio button to choose what feat best to their answers.

+*The fith step/: an other select bottom that contains an other groupe of question with a kind of multiple choice of the answers.

 ### Built with
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - CSS Grid

+#### What i learned
+1. working with a mentor who is guiding you through the process with tools that helps you achieve more things with less mistake.